Esteban de Jesús

-Esteban de Jesús (August 2, 1950 - May 11, 1989) was a Puerto Rican world lightweight champion boxer.
+Esteban de Jesús (August 2, 1950 - May 11, 1989) was a Puerto Rican boxer who reigned as the WBC lightweight champion from 1976 to 1978.
 De Jesús, a native of the town of Carolina, Puerto Rico, was a gymmate of Wilfred Benítez and was trained by Benitez's father, Gregorio Benitez.
 He was the first boxer to defeat Roberto Durán as a pro, and the only fighter to defeat Duran during his lightweight reign.
 His career was mired in controversy, problems, and scandals.